passas/Cloud-Computing-Applications-and-Services/0.CreateVMs_IaaS/README.md

 | CPU   | Intel® Core™ i3-9100F |
 | RAM   | 16.0 GiB              |

-## 1. The goal of our Infrastructure
+# 2. The goal of our infrastructure
 Use ***Vagrant*** to create and configure 5 ***VMware*** virtual machines.

 ![](assets/media/diagrams/goal_0.png)

-## 2. Framework
+## 2.1.
+Framework
 We'll use the VMware, an hypervisor software, in order to create virtual machines.

 We'll also use Vagrant, a software to automatize the deployment of those virtual machines.

-### 2.1.
+### 2.1.1.
 VMware installation

-#### 2.1.1.
+#### 2.1.1.1.
 Register
 Register yourself at [Broadcom Registration](https://profile.broadcom.com/web/registration).

-#### 2.1.2.
+#### 2.1.1.2.
 Download
 Workstation Pro 17.0 for Personal Use.
 > Choose the most recent version.